Joining the Lab

 There are many opportunities for undergraduate students to work in the lab on a variety of projects.
 Most of the time will be spent working on original research projects, including building databases, analyzing data, and/or writing text.
 Students interested in developing their quantitative skills and applying this knowledge to questions in primatology are especially welcome.
 Students can work in the lab for university credit.
 Work-study students are also welcome.
 In addition, students in the College of Social and Behaviorial Sciences have several opportunities for scholarships.

 I accept doctoral students through the graduate program in UMass’s Department of Anthropology.
-The department includes two additional biological anthropologists, Lynnette Leidy Sievert (human biology) and Brigitte Holt (human evolution and osteology).
+The department includes four additional biological anthropologists, Lynnette Leidy Sievert (human biology), Brigitte Holt (human evolution and osteology), Todd Disotell (primate genetics), and Achsah Dorsey (human biology and health).
 There are additional faculty at UMass that have complementary research interests, including: Courtney Babbitt in Biology (genomics and primate brain evolution), David Sela in Food Science (microbiomes), Toni Lyn Morelli in Environmental Conservation (behavior and ecology), Agnès Lacreuse (behavior and hormones) and Tara Mandalaywala (developmental behavior) in Psychology.
 Information about the Anthropology Department’s graduate program and the application process can be found here.
 In addition, I have an appointment and can accept students through UMass’s Graduate Program in Organismic and Evolutionary Biology (OEB).
 OEB is a highly competitive doctoral program with a great community of faculty and students.

 Also, check out this useful advice: "So you want to go to grad school?"